Drug SalesProven Success In & Out of Court

 Possible Defenses to Drug Dealing Charges

-Depending on the nature and details of your drug sales charges, the following
+Depending on the nature and details of your drug sales charges, the following defenses may apply:

 - Lack of knowledge